-Section 18 requires DVA, in consultation with the Office of Policy and Management, the Attorney General, and the Department of Consumer Protection, to study the impact of veterans' benefits claims sharks on Connecticut residents.
+Section 19 requires DVA, in consultation with the Office of Policy and Management, the Attorney General, and the Department of Consumer Protection, to study veterans' benefits claims sharks, as well as the prevalence of free, legitimate assistance options available to veterans.
 The agency can conduct this study within its available resources, and it will not result in a fiscal impact.